NAVIGATING THE FOOD TRAIL

 DISABILITY ACCESS

 Because many venues, such as farms, are not normally open to visitors, their facilities may be limited.
-If you have special requirements and are concerned about potential difficulties, please contact the relevant venues directly before setting out.
+If you have special requirements, please contact venues directly.

 FAMILIES

-There are many family-friendly activities on the Trail and you are welcome to make the most of them, but please be respectful of venues’ guidance and guidelines around farm animals and machinery and remember that adults are responsible for the supervision of children in their care at all times.
+There are many family-friendly activities on the Trail but please be respectful of venues’ guidance and guidelines around farm animals and machinery and remember that adults are responsible for the supervision of children in their care at all times.

 DOGS

 Please consult venues in advance if you want to bring your dog.
-Many venues are dog-friendly, but dogs and farm animals don't always mix, so it's worth checking.
+Many are dog-friendly, but not all.